CreativeSDK/web-getting-started-samples/getting-started/guide/getting-started.md

 <a name="prerequisites"></a>
 ## Prerequisites

-1. Before you can work with the Creative SDK, you must register your application and get Client ID and Client Secret values.
-For details, see [Registering Your Application](#register).
+1. Before you can work with the Creative SDK, you must register your application and get Client ID (API Key) and Client Secret values.
+For details, see the "Registering Your Application" section of this guide.
 1. The following software is required:

     - **Supported browsers**: Chrome 53+, Safari 9+, Firefox 45+, Edge, IE11+